zowe/docs-site/docs/user-guide/configure-zos-system.md

 If Zowe has already been launched on a z/OS system from a previous release of Version 1.8 or later, then you are applying a newer Zowe build.
 You can skip this security configuration step unless told otherwise in the release documentation.

-If you wish to undo all of the z/OS security configuration steps peformed by the JCL member `ZWESECUR` a reverse member `ZWENOSEC` is provided with Zowe that contains the inverse steps that `ZWESECUR` performs.
-This is useful if you are configuring z/OS systems as part of a build pipeline that you wish to undo and redo configuration and installation of Zowe using automation, or if you have configured a z/OS system for Zowe that you no longer wish to use and would prefer to delete the Zowe user IDs and undo the security configuration settings rather than leave them enabled.
-If you do run `ZWENOSEC` on a z/OS system then you will no longer be able to install and run Zowe until you have re-run `ZWESECUR` to re-initialize the z/OS security configuration for the z/OS environment.
+If you want to undo all of the z/OS security configuration steps peformed by the JCL member `ZWESECUR`, Zowe provides a reverse member `ZWENOSEC` that contains the inverse steps that `ZWESECUR` performs.
+This is useful in the following situations:
+- You are configuring z/OS systems as part of a build pipeline that you wish to undo and redo configuration and installation of Zowe using automation.
+- You have configured a z/OS system for Zowe that you no longer want to use and you prefer to delete the Zowe user IDs and undo the security configuration settings rather than leave them enabled.

+If you run `ZWENOSEC` on a z/OS system, then you will no longer be able to install and run Zowe until you re-run `ZWESECUR` to re-initialize the z/OS security configuration for the z/OS environment.

 ## User IDs and groups for the Zowe started tasks